data-edu/data-science-in-education/README.md

 This project started in the #dataedu [Slack channel](https://dataedu.slack.com/).
 You can join the workspace [here](https://join.slack.com/t/dataedu/shared_invite/enQtNzQ3ODcwNzM0NDgwLTQzMTE1YjdiMTg0NWExYTljNTg5YzU1NjY4NGE3MjA0ODRiNGM5NGYyNzRmNDk5Yjk0OTYyYWU4Zjc0ZTgyYTg).

 Community members can contribute by making changes through a pull request.
 We encourage community members to do their pull requests on separate branches.
-We're actively editing as we get closer to our manuscript's due date and this helps us keep all the changes synced up.
+This helps us keep all the changes synced up.

  - [How to create an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue)